TDStrasser/Kookaberry-Reference-Guide/docs/source/glossary.rst

       visual code editors usually retain a connection to the actual code, using visual elements to enhance the coding experience.
       See also https://en.wikipedia.org/wiki/Visual_programming_language

+    REPL
+      Provided in **KookaIDE**, the REPL interface (Read-Evaluate-Print-Loop) is a console Command Line Interface (CLI) with the **Kookaberry**.
+Commands typed using this interface include live script coding and de-bugging, and limited help information.

     OLED
       Organic Light Emitting Diode - the lighting technology that is used in the **Kookaberry**'s display - see https://en.wikipedia.org/wiki/OLED